Table of Contents

 Types of Escrow

 Escrow accounts are used in a variety of transactions across industries.
-Listed below are the major uses of escrow.
+Listed below are the major uses.

 Escrow in Real Estate